Open-Scholarship-Strategy/site/index.md

 There are varied opinions, and a lack of consensus, around what extent of Open Scholarship adoption is necessary to constitute success.
 Part of this is due to the lack of well-defined objectives, which means that defining a pathway with clear cut stepping stones has been difficult, and remained clouded by the different competing stakeholders and multiplicity of complex processes.

-However, some aspects are clear, which can be generally agreed upon by all stakeholders:
+However, some aspects are clear, which can be generally agreed upon by all stakeholders as being optimal results of Open Scholarship:

 * Transforming the present scholarly communications market so that it flips to Open Scholarship services as the default model for research processes and outputs.